• Cake

 What Type of Frosting is Best for Crumb Coating?

 You can use any type of frosting for crumb coating your cake – basically whatever you’re planning on using for your final layer of frosting.
-If you need some recommendations, my Basic Vanilla Buttercream is the perfect consistency for both crumb coating your cake and adding your final layer of frosting, so feel free to use that if you’re in need of a go-to vanilla buttercream recipe.
+If you need some recommendations, my Basic Vanilla Buttercream, Swiss Meringue Buttercream, or any of my frosting recipes are ideal consistency for both crumb coating your cake and adding your final layer of frosting.

 Buttercream recipe for cakes crumb coat